redpanda-data/api-docs/cloud-dataplane/x-topics/quickstart.md

 ## Create a topic

-1. In the subheader, open **API Explorer**.
+1. In the subheader of this page, open [**API Explorer**](/api/doc/cloud-dataplane/explorer).

-1. If you don't already have the data plane API URL for your target cluster, make a Get Cluster (BYOC, Dedicated) or Get Serverless Cluster (Serverless) request with the Control Plane API.
+1. If you don't already have the data plane API URL for your target cluster, make a [Get Cluster](/api/doc/cloud-controlplane/explorer/operation/operation-clusterservice_getcluster) (BYOC, Dedicated) or [Get Serverless Cluster](/api/doc/cloud-controlplane/explorer/operation/operation-serverlessclusterservice_getserverlesscluster) (Serverless) request with the Control Plane API.
 The response contains the data plane API URL.

     From the `dataplane_api.url` value in the response, extract only the subdomain (the part between `https://` and `.cloud.redpanda.com`).
 Enter this value in the Data Plane API URL field.

 1. In the **Choose an operation** dropdown, select **Create topic**.